petervanrijt/lyumjevsummary/index.md

 <a name="5-14YPSOMED_REUSE"></a>

 ## 5.14 YPSOMED_REUSE <a href="#top"><img src="img/icons8-slide-up-25.png" alt="Navigate to top of this page" title="Arrow up" /></a>
 In the Netherlands, health insurance pays for the equipment almost in full (see <a href="#3-equipment">chapter 3</a>).
 Despite that, on a private Facebook chat, I spoke with a do-it-yourself community member.
 He/she mentioned reusing the Ypsomed ampuls once to lower equipment costs.

 <a name="5-15SWITCH_FIASP"></a>

 ## 5.15 SWITCH_FIASP <a href="#top"><img src="img/icons8-slide-up-25.png" alt="Navigate to top of this page" title="Arrow up" /></a>
-Sorry to hear, despite all hints from the online community, Lyumjev is too uncomfortable for you.
+Sorry to hear, despite all suggestions from the online community, Lyumjev is too uncomfortable for you.
 You could consider discussing the use of Fiasp with your medical team, which is slower compared to Lyumjev but faster than NovoRapid.

 <a name="6-i-need-help"></a>